Man, is this film overrated.

 This stuff is generally good grist for the drama mill when telling a dystopian SF story, but this is where the film goes off the rails (pun intended).

 The most egregious crime is of course the Inverse Road to Serfdom Fallacy.
-The notion that an industrialist who achieves success in the free market left to his own devices has totalitarian designs and will subject an unwitting public to his technocratic Darwinian power games and will not hesitate to use violence to both keep the plebes in line and maximize efficiency.
+The notion that an industrialist who achieves success in the free market left to his own devices has totalitarian designs.
+He will subject an unwitting public to his technocratic Darwinian power games and will not hesitate to use violence to both keep the plebes in line and maximize efficiency.
 At the end of the film, Wilford offers Curtis the opportunity to be the new Great Leader because after all, the rubes need to be kept in line.
 One particularly cartoonish scene involves a school teacher indoctrinating the youth with cultish songs of praise toward Wilford which are undoubtedly meant to resemble those sung at gunpoint in North Korea.

 The film essentially presents the acquisition of power, wealth and resources as a zero sum game and insists on perpetuating the dumb, reductive and counterproductive dichotomy of 99 percenters versus one percenters.
 There are haves and have nots and the haves will resort to violence and repression in order to preserve the social order and the only recourse for have nots is violent revolution.

-And of course, all collective action is driven by the dictates of the Leaders from both sides.
+Of course, all collective action is driven by the dictates of the Leaders from both sides.
 The rebellious proles only act when commanded to do so as do the armed goons who work for Wilford.
 There is no individual thought, action or initiative whatsoever.
 Everything hinges on The Leaders.

 Despite its generally hamfisted approach to the themes, there are some surprising nuances.
 The film seems to be suggesting that privatized marine ecosystems will result in a sustainable food supply.
 And for those who believe in gun control, this film may disabuse the notion that gun ownership should be the sole province of agents of the state.
 There is a pretty blatant suggestion of entomophagy as a viable food alternative as well.
 Not exactly something you’re likely to see in your average Hollywood film for sure.